Phased Headless Rollouts

-This guide describes how to use session bridging and routing rules to enable PWA Kit to power one set of pages and SFRA to power another set of pages with a seamless user experience.
+To create a seamless user experience, use session bridging and routing rules to enable PWA Kit to power one set of pages and SFRA to power another.

 To learn more about using Einstein Activities in a phased headless context, see Einstein Activities for Phased Headless Rollouts.

-To enable a phased headless rollout with SFRA, you must install the SLAS plug-in cartridge.
-Complete installation instructions are provided in the README for the cartridge.
+To enable a phased headless rollout with SFRA, you must install the Plugin SLAS cartridge.
+Complete installation instructions are provided in the Plugin SLAS README for the cartridge.

 Important Considerations for SLAS Cartridge Users